 - PE uniforms are allowed only on assigned PE days.
-FlynnO'Hara, Lands' End. - \On Mass days, students participating in readings, or the offertory procession must wear the formal uniform and change into PE attire after Mass.\ - PE uniform sweatpants may be worn for warmth.
-Knee socks, tights, and leggings (alone) are NOT part of the PE uniform. - No leggings are acceptable to wear for PE classes unless they are worn under the PE uniform shorts. - Crew neck sweatshirts embroidered with the Immaculata logo may be worn for warmth on PE days.
+Flynn O'Hara, Lands' End, and our IC Athletic Store will carry PE attire.
+All items must have the school logo. - On Mass days, students participating in readings, or the offertory procession must wear the formal uniform and change into PE attire after Mass. - PE uniform sweatpants may be worn for warmth.
+Knee socks, tights, and leggings are not part of the PE uniform. - Crew neck sweatshirts embroidered with the Immaculata logo may be worn for warmth on PE days.
 Coats and non-uniform sweaters and sweatshirts are not allowed. - The Centennial shirt (with tree logo) is no longer part of the PE uniform.